Japanese High School Baseball Championship: Extra innings

 For tournaments previous to 1958 there were no extra inning limits for a game tied after nine innings of play.
 In 1933, Masao Yoshida had pitched a complete game during a 25 inning shutout in the semifinal, an all-time record.
 Yoshida had thrown 336 pitches during that game.

 In 1958, games were limited to 18 innings, with a full replay required after that on a future day.
 The first pitcher to pitch a complete game 18 innings was Eiji Bando in a 1958 quarterfinal game.
 Daisuke Matsuzaka became the last pitcher to pitch a complete game over 15 innings (17 innings in 250 pitches, 1998).
+Pitchers are currently limited to 15 innings.

 From 2000 to 2017, games were capped at 15 innings with a full replay required on a future day.
 In 2006, the replay rule was implemented after a 15 inning tie in the final.

 In 2018, the Japan High School Baseball Federation capped regular play to 12 innings (except in the championship final), but games will continue with the World Baseball Softball Confederation baseball tiebreaker with runners on first and second base (the previous two players relative to the current player in the batting order) starting with in the 13th inning.

+Starting in 2023, the tiebreaker rules begin in the tenth inning.